Tobias Børkeeiet

-Tobias Borchgrevink Børkeeiet (born 18 April 1999) is a Norwegian professional footballer who plays as midfielder for the Austrian Football Bundesliga club Rapid Wien.
+Tobias Borchgrevink Børkeeiet (born 18 April 1999) is a Norwegian professional footballer who plays as midfielder for Sandefjord.

 Club career

 Stabæk

 He grew up at Bekkestua and entered the youth department of Stabæk at the age of five.
 He climbed through the ranks and attended the sport secondary school NTG Bærum.
 On 11 March 2018, Børkeeiet made his professional debut for Stabæk, in an away match against Strømsgodset.
 Marcus Pedersen scored twice on behalf of the home team, but goals from Franck Boli and Ohi Omoijuanfo secured a 2–2 draw.
 Børkeeiet started the game on the bench and made an appearance as a substitute for Hugo Vetlesen four minutes before full-time by head coach Toni Ordinas.
 He scored his first goal on 5 December 2018, in a relegation play-off match against Aalesunds FK, which was the only goal of the game, as Stabæk won 1–0 and secured another season in the top-flight Eliteserien.

 By the time of his departure in July 2019, he had made 44 appearances and scored one goal for Stabæk.